 - 1. Double-click the record called .SEAServer. - 2.
-Type the Certificate Validation Definition character string defined in Sterling External Authentication Server. - 3.
-Type the Host Name for SEAS. - 4.
+Type the Host Name for SEAS. - 3.
 Type the Port Number where SEAS is listening.
-The default is 61366. - 5.
+The default is 61366. - 4.
 Click OK to update the record.

-Using the .Client Record to Prevent Non-Secure API Connections to a Secure+ Option-Enabled Server
+Using the .Client Record to Prevent Non-Secure API Connections to a Secure+ Option-enabled Server